jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 ## Summary

-We typically cannot use RQSs directly in many key cases, including rendering to SVGs.
-Therefore we convert RQSs using 4 forms.
+We typically cannot use RQCs directly in many key cases, including rendering to SVGs.
+Therefore we convert RQCs using 4 forms.

-1. The form of RQS in which it is specified.
+1. The form of RQC in which it is specified.
 This might be the control-points form or the intersection-angle form.

-2. The RQS converted to ($W_A$, $w_B$, $w_C$, $p_m$)-form: weights form.
+2. The RQC converted to ($W_A$, $w_B$, $w_C$, $p_m$)-form: weights form.

 3. Adjusted form.
 This is the weights form, but when appropriate with the denominator adjusted to bilinear-parabola.
 If this adjustment is made, the path may change slightly.
-In that use, the spline is not a parabolic spline, but a parabola with bilinear transformation.
-Therefore points extracted from the adjusted RQS will be close to those originally specifid.
+In that use, the curve is not a parabolic curve, but a parabola with bilinear transformation.
+Therefore points extracted from the adjusted RQC will be close to those originally specifid.

 4. Path form, either: (a) Elliptical arc in ($\beta$, $p_a$, $p_s$,
-    $p_c$)-form, or (b) Parabolic spline in $f_\alpha(t)$ form.
+    $p_c$)-form, or (b) Parabolic curve in $f_\alpha(t)$ form.

 In addition to the above, parabolas may be used in colinear cases.
 This must be via the intersection-angle specification.